 These categories can be broken down into four primary groups consisting of hybrid and sealed greenhouses, along with single and multi-tier warehouses.
 This ordering describes the transition from using outdoor air to economize versus dehumidification technology, transparent versus opaque roofs, and vertical tiered rack cultivation.

 The Spectrum of Greenhouse through to Indoor Warehouse Grow

 What type of indoor grow structure will suit my operation?

-When choosing what style of indoor grow to construct for your particular operation, an array of factors will drive the verdict.
+When choosing what style of indoor cannabis grow system to construct for your particular operation, an array of factors will drive the verdict.
 You must weigh the balance of capital and operational costs while being honest about your capabilities to manage the “plant factory” you’re purchasing.
 Indoor grows don’t run themselves.

 Some decisions may be made based on geographic climate and your specific state’s regulations.
 The degree to which the environment is controlled is often associated with the desired final product—boutique flower requires greater care than extracted oil.
-There is no one-size-fits-all approach to cannabis cultivation, and what is successful today may not be profitable tomorrow.
+There is no one-size-fits-all approach to cannabis cultivation construction, and what is successful today may not be profitable tomorrow.
 Staying adaptable to the changing market forces is critical.

 To better help you decide on what your future cannabis cultivation facility will look like, we will break down each of these indoor grow solutions by:

 - Describing their ability to control the environment and impact on yields